yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ## Learning objectives
 In this example you will learn:
 - how to connect to a running container
-- how to add content to a running container
+- how to install a package inside container

 ## Attaching to your container